Deeptech

 We’re open to try out new ideas and technologies, and when we can find something we need, we go build it.
 ARIA invests in developing new and emerging technologies that support our mission.

-We support over 20 researchers from leading universities including UTS, University of Sydney working on novel solutions involving high realtime low power approaches to SLAM, sensor systems like MEMS lidar, millimeter wave radar, event cameras, and novel approaches to high bandwidth very low power processing including novel ASIC designs, neuromorphic processing, geometric computation, and high efficiency device based generative AI.
+We support researchers working on novel solutions involving high realtime low power approaches to SLAM, sensor systems like MEMS lidar, millimeter wave radar, event cameras, and novel approaches to high bandwidth very low power processing including novel ASIC designs, neuromorphic processing, geometric computation, and high efficiency device based generative AI.

 While we lean toward the practical, the intuitive, and rapid & scrappy idea validation, much of what we do is tied with human perception and human experience, which rarely lends itself to clean experimentation and statistical power when trying to fine tune a system, or to tease out a subtle problem without breaking said problem though reductive experimentation.
 Reality, and the humans in it, are complex.
 ARIA’s benefit is accurate and effective augmented perception in the middle of all that complexity; and at the end of the day, ARIA is being developed as a medical device, so devising the appropriate trials and consistent data collection is a must.